tendermint/tendermint/docs/spec/consensus/abci.md

       set with the given power
     - if the validator does already exist, its power will be adjusted to the given power

+## InitChain Validator Updates

+ResponseInitChain has the option to return a list of validators.
+If the list is not empty, Tendermint will adopt it for the validator set.
+This way the application can determine the initial validator set for the blockchain.

+Note that if addressses are included in the returned validators, they must match the address of the public key.

+ResponseInitChain also includes ConsensusParams, but these are presently ignored.

 ## Query

 Query is a generic message type with lots of flexibility to enable diverse sets